All Episodes

 I mean, it never has.

-You can go through all of the payroll taxes that were increased since time immemorium in the Social Security Plan, and it's never bailed it out.
+You can go through all of the payroll taxes that were increased since time immemorium in the Social Security plan, and it's never bailed it out.

-The bottom line, we've got a demographic problem with Social Security.
+The bottom line, we've got a demographic problem with Social Security, and it doesn't run out in 2041.

 It runs out in 2017.

-That's when the trust fund will take the IOUs that are sitting in a filing cabinet in Virginia and turn those into the treasury and say, hey, we need cash now.
+That's when the trust fund will take the IOUs that are sitting in a filing cabinet in Virginia and turn those into the Treasury and say, hey, we need cash now.

 Where are they going to get it?

-That's in what, ten years?
+That's in, what, 10 years?

-Less than ten years.
+Less than 10 years.

-But when I say Social Security will be turned into a welfare program, which it wasn't intended to be, it was supposed to be a pay as you go system.
+But when I say Social Security will be turned into a welfare program, which it wasn't intended to be, it was supposed to be a pay-as-you-go system.

 The reason is the benefits formula is not skewed upward that high.

-What what the Barack plan will do will be to exacerbate this so that you'll pay more and get even less, turning it into yet another welfare program.
+What the Barack plan will do will be to exacerbate this so that you'll pay more and get even less, turning it into yet another welfare program.

-Ironically, probably have it will have less support going forward, which might not be not be a bad idea.
+Ironically, probably it will have less support going forward, which might not be a bad idea, come to think of it.

 Yeah, I mean, FDR himself never even envisioned this.